qiaoxibj/tool.accelerate.core/README.md

 For the complete feature documentation, see the <a href="http://spring.io/guides/gs/rest-service/">Building a RESTful Web Service</a>

 ## Spring Boot with Security
-This project demonstrate creating a simple web application with resources that are protected by Spring Security and run on IBM WebSphere Liberty Server
+This project demonstrate a simple web application with resources that are protected by Spring Security, running on an IBM WebSphere Liberty Server.
 Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

-Inside the application project containing 3 classes:
+Inside the application project there are three classes:
 * application.springboot.Application</code>: The entry point for the SpringBoot application.
 * application.springboot.securityMvcConfig</code>: Map each uri to static html resources
 * application.springboot.security.WebSecurityConfig</code>: Seucirty configuration for Springboot application